-Calvin United Church was built on the property of Mr. John Cameron.
+Calvin United Church was built on the west half of Lot 11, Concession 3, on property purchased for the sum of thirty dollars, from John Cameron, and his wife, Janet.
+Construction of the church began in earnest, and was completed in the fall of 1896, at a cost of $1,450.00.
+The church was dedicated for worship, and opened on September 13th of that same year.
 The first elected officers in the church were Andrew Gamble, William Scott, Andrew Palmer, George Miller, Andrew B. Miller, Andrew W. Miller, W.J.
 Palmer, John Jordan, Nichol Stewart, Alex Palmer and Sydney Miller.

 “We give thee but thine own,